36436 Zip Code Natural Disasters and Weather Extremes

 Historical Earthquake Events

-No historical earthquake events that had recorded magnitudes of 3.5 or above found in or near 36435 Zip Code.
+A total of 1 historical earthquake event that had a recorded magnitude of 3.5 or above found in or near 36436 Zip Code.

 Historical Tornado Events

 A total of 37 historical tornado events that had recorded magnitude of 2 or above found in or near 36436 Zip Code.